michabirklbauer/instagram_downloader/README.md

   Will create two files:
   - public.txt: contains all public links (pass this to one of the above scripts!)
   - private.txt: contains all private links (download these manually!)

+## The Future of this Project

+Instagram Watchdog (or InstaBot) was incorporated into [InstaPython - A small python package to access and deal with Instagram data!](https://github.com/t0xic-m/instapython) and will be updated and further developed there!

 ## Changes to the old release:
 - No OS dependency anymore: Runs on all platforms that support python3!